Honorable-Knights-of-the-Roundtable/opusbenchmarks/README.md

 ### Running this project

-Run the benchmarks using `go test -bench=.`.
+Run the benchmarks using `go test -bench=. -count=10`.
 Be warned the benchmarks encompass a wide number of sample rates, channel counts, and frame durations, meaning they will take a long time to complete!
+Even worse, we need multiple trials (`-count=10`) to get a statistically significant comparison between implementations!

 Change the constant `ENCDEC_TYPE` at the top of `benchmark_test.go` to alter what encoderdecoder is used during benchmarking.
-Output the result of each encoderdecoder to a file with `go test -bench=. > file.txt`.
+Output the result of each encoderdecoder to a file with `go test -bench=. -count=10 > file.txt`.
 Then, compare the trials of different encoderdecoders using [benchstat](https://pkg.go.dev/golang.org/x/perf/cmd/benchstat): `benchstat file1.txt file2.txt`

 # Implementations